Elevating Everyday Recipes from my Kitchen to yours

 Classic Spaghetti & Meatballs....I couldn't actually call myself a food blogger if I didn't have this recipe on my blog, right?
 After trying many recipes and variations over the years, I have landed on this as the best combination of a few of my favorites.
 Honestly, Spaghetti & Meatballs is kind of a classic that you don't really mess with.

-In a large bowl, combine both meats, egg, parmesan, panko bread crumbs, salt, pepper and onion mixture.
+In a large bowl, combine the three meats, egg, parmesan, panko bread crumbs, 2 Tbs. fresh chopped parsley, 1 clove minced garlic, salt and pepper.
 Combine with your hands until everything is incorporated.
 Shape each meatball into the size of a golf ball and place on a baking sheet.

 Start a large pot of salted water and bring to a boil for the pasta.